Sanders seeks to avoid another stumble with black SC voters

 COLUMBIA, S.C.
-(AP) — Even before he announces whether he’s a 2020 presidential candidate, Sen. Bernie Sanders is working to avoid the drubbing the state’s African-American voters handed him in 2016.
+(AP) — Even before he announces whether he’s a 2020 presidential candidate, Sen. Bernie Sanders is working to avoid the drubbing that South Carolina’s African-American voters handed him in 2016.

-A day after speaking at a Martin Luther King Jr. Day rally in South Carolina’s capital on Monday, Sanders stayed through Tuesday for three more events in which African-American audiences were receptive to a message that hewed largely to his 2016 Democratic presidential platform.
+A day after speaking at a Martin Luther King Jr. Day rally in the state capital on Monday, Sanders stayed through Tuesday for three more events in which African-American audiences were receptive to a message that hewed largely to his 2016 Democratic presidential platform.
 But the Vermont independent got personal even as he pitched free college tuition and a higher minimum wage, recounting repeatedly that he joined King’s 1963 March on Washington and calling the late civil rights leader a “major political influence on my thinking.”

-Asked about marching with King in front of students at historically black Benedict College on Tuesday, Sanders joked that “this kind of dates me a little bit” before adding that it “was one of the important days in my life.”
+Asked Tuesday at historically black Benedict College about marching with King, Sanders joked with students that “this kind of dates me a little bit” and added that it “was one of the important days in my life.”

 For the famously cantankerous senator, who labored to connect with black voters during his first White House bid, the more intimate touches in this week’s South Carolina swing showed that he knows he can’t neglect the bellwether early-voting state if he runs again.
 With one leading black candidate already declared in California Sen. Kamala Harris, and a second potential contender in New Jersey Sen. Cory Booker, Sanders would face even stiffer competition here in 2020 than he did in 2016, when Hillary Clinton brought strong ties to African-American communities.